'Gubara' is the Punjabi for 'Balloon' and for a while now, I have wanted to design a font like this.

 The fourth variant - '0 No String' - is just the balloons.
 With this, you can position the no-strings font over the version with the strings as a different layer in your image editing/ presentation program and change the colour of the balloons so that it is different to the colour of the string.
 It makes colouring it in by hand easier - if you want to - as it will be on a different layer.

-in the font so they are processed automatically but if you are using ASCII instead of Unicode, these are covered manually as usual.
+However, if you are using ASCII instead of Unicode,

 All of the image work is done with the free software 'The GIMP';